ericaezhou/Assemble_AI/README.md

 - `GET /api/conferences/:id` - Get conference details
 - `GET /api/conferences/:id/participants` - Get conference participants with similarity scores

+### Messaging
+- `POST /api/conversations` - Create or get a conversation between two users
+- `GET /api/conversations/user/:userId` - Get all conversations for a user
+- `GET /api/conversations/:id/messages` - Get all messages in a conversation
+- `POST /api/messages` - Send a message in a conversation

 ## How Recommendations Work

 The recommendation algorithm calculates similarity scores based on: